 Testing the heat of a hot sauce can be done with High Performance Liquid Chromatography testing, using a Scoville Meter or eating it.
 Hot sauce can be sent to a lab to be tested or performed with a handheld Scoville Meter in your own kitchen.
 This will give the precise SHU (Scoville Heat Unit) of your sauce.
 Testing it by tasting it will give an approximate level of heat as a reference point against other sauces.

 Testing a sauce for the SHU level (Scoville Heat Unit) is much more accurate than describing the heat based on your own taste buds, although that is a quick way of testing it against other sauces.
 There are methods that are much more scientific and accurate and will give your sauce a literal SHU rating.

 Don’t guess at the SHU of your hot sauce…get tested!

-Understanding the Scoville scale will give a semi accurate rating of the heat of the hot peppers that you are using.
-There is usually a range given for each type of pepper and depending on the ingredients you are using, the heat level could be affected by what the peppers are mixed with in you sauce.
+Understanding the Scoville scale will give a semi accurate rating of the heat level to the hot peppers that you are using to make a hot sauce.
+There is usually a range given for each type of pepper and depending on the ingredients you are using, the heat level could be affected by what the peppers are mixed with in the hot sauce as well.